Good Medicine - Medical School I

 July 6, 1985, Vienna, Austria

-The ride around Vienna was a nice, quick tour which let us see many of the important sights - the State Opera building, the Parliament building, City Hall, the Burgtheater, and the Kunsthistorisches Museum.
+The ride around Vienna was a nice, quick tour which let us see many of the important sights — the State Opera building, the Parliament Building, the City Hall, the Burgtheater, and the Kunsthistorisches Museum.
 Audio commentary in English from a guide provided the names and importance of the buildings.
-Thirty minutes after we’d departed, we were back at Schwedenplatz, and after we got off the tram, we walked to the Spanish Riding School.
+Thirty minutes after we'd departed, we were back at Schwedenplatz, and after we got off the tram, we walked to the Spanish Riding School.

-We were disappointed to discover that during July and August, the famous Lipizzaner stallions were taken to Summer stables, so we wouldn’t be able to see them.
-We did take the guided tour, but it just wasn’t the same as seeing the horses.
-When the tour ended, we walked to Saint Stephen’s Cathedral, where Mozart had been married, and his funeral mass had been held.
+We were disappointed to discover that during July and August, the famous Lipizzaner stallions were taken to Summer stables, so we wouldn't be able to see them.
+We did take the guided tour, but it just wasn't the same as seeing the horses.
+When the tour ended, we walked to Saint Stephen's Cathedral, where Mozart had been married and his funeral mass had been held.
 We enjoyed the tour, which included climbing about 350 steps to the top of the South Tower for a wonderful view of the surrounding parts of Vienna.

 "Holy Roman Empire," I chuckled when our tour ended.
 "Three lies for one!
 It wasn't holy; it was German, not Roman; and it wasn't so much an empire as a collection of squabbling kingdoms, duchies, principalities, and city-states.
 Not to mention that during the first half of this alleged 'Roman' empire's existence, the REAL Roman Empire actually still existed!"